niekraaijmakers/python-antipattern-example/PROJECT_OVERVIEW.md

 After working with this project, students should be able to:

-✅ Identify SQL injection vulnerabilities
 ✅ Recognize poor code organization
 ✅ Understand separation of concerns
 ✅ Appreciate proper architecture
-✅ Use ORMs and parameterized queries
+✅ Use ORMs for database operations
 ✅ Implement proper error handling
-✅ Write secure web applications
 ✅ Follow industry best practices
-✅ Conduct basic security audits
 ✅ Refactor legacy code

 ---